-Income is all of the money you earn in a given month from your employer but can also include irregular income.
+Income is all of the money you earn in a given month from your employer but can also include irregular income, such as money earned from a "side hustle."
 Take a look at your paystubs or your employer-provided tax documents to get an idea of your income.